jotinha/datasciencecoursera/getting-and-cleaning-data/proj/README.md

 * merge test and train sets vertically
 * save tabke as comma delimited file `tidyDataAll.txt`

-It will then take the averages of each numeric feature for each combination of activities and subjects, and save the result to the comma delimited filed `tidyDataAverages.txt`
+It will then take the averages of each numeric feature for each combination of activities and subjects, and save the result to the comma delimited file `tidyDataAverages.txt`